dumbus/music-library-api/README.md

 npm run docker
 ```

-2. Open new terminal and enter command to start tests with authentification:
+2. Open new terminal and enter command to start tests with authentication:
 ```
-npm run docker:test-auth
+npm run docker:test
 ```

 ### Vulnerabilities scanning: